Lesson video

 Pause the video.

-Well done, I'd love to see your artwork, as always, especially maybe the textiles.
+I'd love to see your artwork, as always, especially and maybe the textiles.

-I wonder what textiles you used and what techniques you used.
+I wonder what textiles you use and what techniques you used.

-And the techniques she used were cutting and ripping and arranging them and fixing them, and you can see she's arranged them in a kind of colour organisation composition, well done.
+And the technique she used were cutting and ripping and arranging them and fixing them.

-Let's move on to our second learning cycle where we're gonna be looking specifically at disciplines and popular culture.
+Let's move on to our second learning cycle where we're going to be looking at specifically a disciplines and popular culture.

 Should an art movement only contain work created in one discipline?
 So should an art movement only create work in painting?
-Or should it only contain work in drawing?
-Let's see what these pupils say and then we'll have a think.
+Or should it only create work, contain work in drawing?
+Let's see what these people say, and then we'll have a think.

 Art movements do not only have works created in the same discipline.